Single-grasp deformable object discrimination: the effect of gripper morphology, sensing modalities, and action parameters: Experimental setup

 We considered two sets of deformable objects.
-The first set, \textit{ordinary objects set}, consisted of 9 mostly cuboid objects with a different size and degree of deformability.
-The second set, \textit{polyurethane foams set}, consisted of 20 polyurethane foam blocks of similar size, along with reference values for elasticity and density provided by the manufacturer.
-Cuboids are preferred over spheres, as the contact surface area does not change during deformation.
-For all the objects used, the deformation can be regarded as elastic---objects returning to their undeformed shapes once the external force is removed---although for some objects, this recovery was slow (e.g., Blue die and Blue cube).
+The ordinary \textit{Objects set} consisted of 9 mostly cuboid objects with a different size and degree of deformability.
+The polyurethane \textit{Foams set} consisted of 20 polyurethane foam blocks of similar size, along with reference values for elasticity and density provided by the manufacturer.
+The deformation can be regarded as elastic---objects returning to their undeformed shapes once the external force is removed.